|UPDATED: May 21, 2023

 Page 27.
 GPS: 35.139792,-115.217798.

 El Dorado Cañon Road travels northeast from that intersection and then merges with the East Lanfair Valley Trail about 11 miles away in the northeast corner of Lanfair Valley.
 This stretch of El Dorado Cañon Road running through Lanfair Valley is nearly a straight line.
-It's faint in some areas, but still visible and appears navigable for its entire length.
+It's faint in some areas, but still visible and appears mostly navigable for its entire length, although there may be parts that traverse private property.
+So you may need to go around at some places.

 This northeastern wagon route was important to travelers in the 1860s as an early route to the north.
 After 28 miles it would pass through the site (which eventually became a mining camp), now known as Searchlight, Nevada, founded in 1897.
 It then turned north to El Dorado Cañon near the Colorado River (about 28 miles north of Searchlight).
 Beyond El Dorado Cañon was Las Vegas where there were connections to the Salt Lake Trail.

-El Dorado Cañon is located in southern Clark County, Nevada near the small town of Nelson.
-It got famous for its rich silver and gold mines.
+El Dorado Cañon is located in southern Clark County, Nevada (about 20 miles north of Searchlight) near the small town of Nelson.
+The canyon got famous for its rich silver and gold mines.
 There are mine tours in the area near the Techatticup Mine, one of the oldest and historically most productive mines in the area.

 |Forks of the Road:

-Salt Lake Trail splits from the Mojave Road.
+Salt Lake Trail split off from the Mojave Road.
 It’s location was a short

 distance west of